blueprints-for-text-analytics-python/blueprints-text/README.md

 The following instructions should work on Linux and Windows.
 If you are a Windows user familiar with Linux, you should check out the [Windows Subsystem for Linux, Version 2 (WSL2)](https://docs.microsoft.com/en-us/windows/wsl/).
 This allows to use a Linux system on the Windows machine.
 However, using native Windows should also be no problem.

 It is helpful to install `git` on your machine, but you can also download the full repository from Github as a zip file.
-If you use git, run the following commands from the command line:
+If you use `git`, run the following commands from the command line:

 ```sh
 git clone https://github.com/blueprints-for-text-analytics-python/blueprints-text.git